Severe Thunderstorm

 or on the water.

--
+- Take

-Take shelter in substantial, permanent, enclosed structures, such as
+shelter in substantial, permanent, enclosed

-reinforced buildings.
-Sturdy buildings are the safest place to be.
+buildings are the safest place

-Avoid unprotected gazebos, rain or picnic shelters, golf carts, baseball
+Avoid unprotected gazebos, rain or picnic shelters, golf carts,

 dugouts and bleachers.
-While many people take shelter from rain in these
+While many people take shelter from rain in

 locations, they are often isolated structures in otherwise open areas,